 - Integrated–Designated ELD

 California English Language Development Standards: Kindergarten Through Grade 12

-English learner students need a purpose for using language (social function), know how to use the language meaningfully, and know how to access resources to be knowledgeable of language in order to be precise in language use to convey exact meaning.
+English learner students need a purpose for using language (social function), need to understand how to use the language meaningfully, and access resources to be knowledgeable in language selection to be precise and convey exact meaning.

 The SBE adopted the CA ELD Standards in November 2012.

-California English Language Development Standards Implementation Plan
+CA ELD Standards Implementation Plan